whitneyburton/portfolios/students/1708-front/patrick-neel/template.markdown

 ## D: Professional Skills

-Professional development was a series of
+Professional development was a series of lessons desinged for us to work on how we think and interact with others in a constructive manner.

 ### Gear Up